GE2017 Live blog!

 11:17: Green co-leader Jonathan Bartley has reminded Beeb viewers that the DUP are climate-change sceptics and bigots.

 11:12: Peter Hennessey points out that Ted Heath called a cabinet meeting after the 1974 election, which also delivered a hung parliament.
+May would have done the same, but she hates everyone in it.

 11:05: The Tories appear to have looked around and found that Theresa May is best they have got.
 I think they are probably right, which makes me enormously optimistic about the next election.